 This happens very rarely, but there are a few reasons why this has happened.
-Our specially blended wicks, which are made out of cotton and linen, burn's slowly and works incredibly well with our vegetable based wax.
+Our specially blended wicks, which are made out of cotton and linen, burns’ slowly and works incredibly well with our blended wax.
 Usually these self-trim as they burn, but sometimes this does’t happen as it should.
 If your wick has curled over and fallen into the hot wax, simply blow out the candle and lift the wick up straight for a minute or so, and as it cools the wick will once again stand upright ready for the next burn.
 It’s really important to keep the wick trimmed to no more than 1/2cm.
 You can use a wick clipper, or small pair of scissors, to trim them.
 This will ensure that your candle burns consistently and it will stop your wick from becoming too long.

 HOW LONG CAN I BURN MY CANDLE FOR?

 It is recommend that a candle, regardless of its size, should not be lit for any longer that 4 hours at a time.
-And, when we test and burn candles here at Fox and Wolf, we usually light them for a maximum of 3-4 hours after the first burn.
+And, when we test and burn candles here at Fox & Wolf, we usually light them for a maximum of 3-4 hours after the first burn.
 As previously mentioned, your first burn needs to be long enough for the melt pool to reach the edges of the container fully.
-This should take about 3-4 hours and no more.
+This should take about 3-4 hours, and no more.

 DO YOU USE DIFFERENT WICKS FOR DIFFERENT CANDLES?

 The answer is yes, absolutely!
 The wick is probably the single most important component in candle making.
 We rigorously test our wicks with each candle and fragrance combination because they all burn differently, depending on the minerals in each oil.